workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.7.3 =
+Partially fixes an issue when an event page template is not updated

 = 2.7.2 =
 Fixes an issue with incomplete list of trainers and events